Snowflake

 - Exclude Tables: When enabled, you can specify tables to exclude, separated by commas.

-- Agent Settings: The default is automatic assignment by the platform.
+- Agent Settings: The default is Platform automatic allocation.
 You can also manually specify an Agent.

 -